 North American airlines have ordered more than 2,500 commercial aircraft for their domestic and international passenger services, along with the transport of cargo and freight.
 Looking to the future, it is anticipated that North American carriers will require approximately 5,600 additional aircraft in the coming decades.

 In meeting this demand, Airbus opened its first commercial aircraft production site in the United States in 2015.
-The U.S. Manufacturing Facility in Mobile, Alabama is a $600 million, 53-acre site that produces up to 60 A320 Family aircraft per year.
+The U.S. Manufacturing Facility in Mobile, Alabama is a $600 million, 53-acre site that produces A320 Family aircraft.
 With a partnership between Airbus and Bombardier cemented in mid-2018, Mobile also is where the final assembly line for A220 Family aircraft destined for U.S. markets is located – further strengthening Airbus’ presence in the United States and the overall U.S. aerospace industry.

 The U.S. Airbus Engineering Center also in located in Mobile, which officially opened in 2007.
 This operation is responsible for the design and engineering of cabin and cargo interior elements for Airbus’ aircraft.